DevDojoIn/javascript-problems/README.md

 ✅ Well-structured and reusable `script.js` for centralized logic
 ✅ Beginner-friendly and progressively challenging problems

-### **How to Use:**
-1. Clone or fork the repository.
-2. Open any problem's HTML file in a browser to interact with it.
-3. Modify `script.js` to add new solutions or improve existing ones.

 💡 Contributions & suggestions are welcome!
 Let's learn JavaScript together. 🚀